On periodic orbits in cotangent bundles of non-compact manifolds: The link

-The idea is that, for $t=0$, a point $q\in U$ is mapped to a loop close (in $H^1$ sense) to the constant loop $c_q(s)=q$.
+The construction is similar, but not equivalent to the construction of such a function in the appendix of~\cite{bpv}.
+The reason that this construction cannot be followed ad verbatim, is that the topology of the loop space might be non-trivial and that the global interpolation operators used there cannot be defined.
+The construction has to be done locally: for $t=0$, a point $q\in U$ is mapped to a loop close (in $H^1$ sense) to the constant loop $c_q(s)=q$.
 Points on the boundary $W$ are mapped to constant loops, but other points are never mapped to a constant loop.
 This ensures the first three properties (for $t=0$).
-The construction shows that there are a finite number of points, such that the loops stay at these points for almost all time.
+By construction, there are a finite number of points where the loops stay for most of the time.
 These points are then homotoped to points where the potential is positive.
 This ensures the last property, using compactness of $U$.
+The details of the construction are given in~\cite{Rot:ww}.

 Properties (i) and (ii) are used to lift the link of $M$ to a link in $\Lambda M$.
 The remaining properties are used to deform the link to sets where the functional satisfies appropriate bounds, and show that the link is not destroyed during the homotopy.

 Because $U$ is compact, and $N_\nu$ is closed, $\inclloop(U\cap N_\nu)$ is compact.
 Moreover, it does not intersect $h_t(U)$ for any $t$, by property (iii).
-Hence $d_{\ls}(h_{[0,1]}(U),\inclloop(U\cap N_\nu))>0$.
+Hence $d_{\Lambda M}(h_{[0,1]}(U),\inclloop(U\cap N_\nu))>0$.
 Set $0<\rho<\min(\frac{\inj M}{2}, \frac{\rho_\nu}{2})$ such that